Harry260/bobthebot/README.md

 <img src="src/assets/images/banner.png">

 ## Getting Started
-To get started, click the [Launch](https://bobthebot.netlify.app/) button above!
-After it loads, you may see a popup asking you to set interval.
-This is the interval that the bot will check for your facial expression and precess sentances.
-If you want performance, you can set less `ms` but it will use high CUP, after setting it Enjoy!
+To get started, click the [Launch](https://bobthebot.netlify.app/) button!
+After it loads, you may see a popup asking you to set an interval.
+This is the interval that the bot will check for your facial expression and precess sentences.
+If you want performance, you can set less ms but it will use high CPU, after setting it Enjoy!

-This also have some awesome small features.
+This also has some awesome small features.
 This may ask you about saying about jokes, cat's picture, dog's picture, and also News!
-You can see the button when you are nuetral state.
+You can see the button when you are neutral state.
 When you click that, It will pop it out!

 # Proudly made with
   - [Tensorflow](https://www.tensorflow.org/)